AdobeDocs/campaign.de-DE/help/v8/send/email-parameters.md

 <!--
 >[!WARNING]
 >
 >If you uncheck this option in the delivery template, it will still be enabled by default in the deliveries created from this template.
-You need to enable the option again at the delivery level.-->
+You need to enable the option again at the delivery level.
+-->

 Je nach E-Mail-Client und der Methode, die er zum Opt-out verwendet, kann das Klicken auf den **Abmelden**-Link in der E-Mail-Kopfzeile die folgenden Auswirkungen haben: